FAREHARBOR FEES, EXPLAINED

 Does FareHarbor charge the operator a monthly fee?

 No — it's $0/month to the operator.
-Its revenue is the booking fee (about 6%) added to your customer's total at checkout, separate from the card-processing fee that comes out of your side.
+Its revenue is the booking fee (commonly reported at about 6% — they don't publish the rate) added to your customer's total at checkout, separate from standard card processing.

 Can I turn off the FareHarbor booking fee?